Robotxm/BetterMiuiExpress/README.md

 ## Prerequisites

-- MIUI based on Android 7.0 or above.
+- MIUI based on Android 7.0 or above
 - MIUI Personal Assistant (智能助理) app installed
-- LSPosed or other Xposed-compatible frameworks **with XSharedPreferences support**. **BME has known compatible issues with LSPosed powered by new libxposed API.
-Please use the latest stable version of LSPosed.**
+- LSPosed or other Xposed-compatible frameworks **with XSharedPreferences support**

 ## Usages